What makes a Brighton restaurant the ‘best’ restaurant in Brighton, Hove or wider Sussex?

 Inspired by French home style cooking, slow cooked foods and using locally sourced ingredients – Bistro Du Vin’s Gallic style menu certainly has a British flavour delivered in a down-to-earth, cosy and incredibly relaxing setting.
 Great for breakfast, lunch and dinner – private dining, events, cocktails and wine tasting dinners – Hotel Du Vin has it all.

 The concept is quite unique, take a real charcoal Josper oven, use the freshest and best quality ingredients you can find then cook the ingredients to perfection!
 The Coal Shed produces great quality signature dishes such as 500g of 35 day dry-aged roast sirloin.
 Now nationally recognised as one of Brighton’s performing stars.

-Each year the Brighton Foodie Awards allow the general public to register their votes for Brighton’s top restaurants, food shops, cafes and here are the winners from 2013.
+Each year the Brighton Foodie Awards allow the general public to register their votes for Brighton’s top restaurants, food shops and cafes.
 So this goes some way in terms of quantifying what is a best restaurant and what is not – it depends on your criteria.
 For example what a businessman enjoys at a restaurant will be completely different to what mum, dad and the kids want.
 The Brighton Foodie Awards has definitely gone some way in helping to judge who is top and who is not.
 Majority opinion does count to a large extent and and what the ‘Brighton Foodie Awards’ achieve each year (with thousands and thousands of voters) ; this does help put this matter to rest a little bit.

 Helping us identify Brighton’s Best Restaurants.